ElectronicsTinkerer/816CE/README.md

 When issuing the `uart` command, the `type` argument can refer to the following uart devices:
 * `c750` - TL16C750

+UART devices listen on a TCP socket to implement a serial port-like behavior.
+For example, if the command `uart c750 4840 6500` is executed and succeeds, the UART will be listening on port 6500 for TCP connections.
+The UART will also update the DCD (Data Carrier Detect) flag to show connection status.
+(Currently, writing to the UART is required to detect if the port has been disconnected.)
+The TCP port can be connected to via netcat (e.g. `stty -icanon && nc localhost 6500` - with the `stty` being necessary to make sure text is not line buffered.)

+Additionally, only one instance of a UART is currently supported.
+If the `uart` command is executed after a previous `uart` command, the previous TCP sockets are closed and a new socket listener is created.
+The UART is also connected to the CPU's IRQ line so if interrupts are enabled on the UART and an interrupt condition occurs, the CPU will be signaled.

 ### CPU Options

 CPU options are features of the CPU that are not necessarily implemented by a stock CPU but may be handy for use in the simulator.
 Here are the currently available options: